Yangyang-class minesweeper

-Yangyang-class minesweeper (양양급 소해함, 襄陽級掃海艦) is a ship class of minesweepers currently in service on the Republic of Korea Navy.
+Yangyang-class minesweeper (양양급 소해함, 襄陽級掃海艦) is a ship class of minesweepers currently in service in the Republic of Korea Navy.

 Its main missions are gathering data of ports in the Korean region, and searching naval mine and minesweeping, in wartime.
-They sometimes used at finding and recovering North Korean missiles, by using Variable Depth Sonar to detect missile fragments.
+They are sometimes used for finding and recovering North Korean missiles, by using Variable Depth Sonar to detect missile fragments.

-Ongjin, second ship of the class, is famous for finding the stern of ROKS Cheonan at the site of the ROKS Cheonan sinking.
+Ongjin, the second ship of the class, is famous for finding the stern of ROKS Cheonan at the site of the ROKS Cheonan sinking.

 History

 During the Korean War, Korea did not have proper minesweeping equipment, and it was all about pulling naval mines out of fishing nets or blowing up floating mines with light machine guns.
 Therefore, North Korea inflicted massive damage by the naval mine.
 In the 1980s, Korea developed and used 6 Ganggyeong-class minehunters, which were the base of Yangyang-class ships.

 In the 1990s, the Navy made an upgraded minehunter design, based on the Ganggyeong-class.
 The first ship was launched and commissioned in 1999, which was named Yangyang.
 Two more, Ongjin and Haenam, were launched a few years later.
 Compared to Ganggyeong-class, Yangyang-class ships improved minesweeping ability, and increased hull size.